WebChangeDetector/webchangedetector/README.txt

 ## The #1 Visual Regression Test Tool For WordPress

 Check your website after updates to see if something broke with visual regression tests.
 Or monitor your website in intervals and get notified about any change.
-With WebChangeDetector you can find any difference on your website
+With WebChange Detector you can find any difference on your website

 *   after installing updates,
 *   after installing new plugins,